homezhan/artoolkit-docs/Examples/example_arsimple.md

     char *patt_name  = "Data/patt.hiro";
 </pre>

-In this block, we define the pathname of the camera parameter file the application will use (see [Calibrating your camera][2]), the video capture library configuration string (see [Configuring video capture in ARToolKit Professional][3]), and the name of the marker pattern file the application will load and try to recognise.
+In this block, we define the pathname of the [camera parameter file][config_camera_calibration] the application will use, the [video capture library configuration string][config_video_capture], and the name of the marker pattern file the application will load and try to recognise.

 Next, we see the first AR-specific function call:
 <pre>